How Gen Z taught me to stop worrying about gender labels

 How did this ever seem groundbreaking?

 The others – especially Carrie and Charlotte – now seem like beings from a distant, bygone era.
-An age where even smart, educated women saw themselves as commodities on a “marriage market”, waiting to be chosen and swept off their feet by a perfect prince who were then responsible for making them happy forever.
+An age where even smart, educated women saw themselves as commodities on a “marriage market”, waiting to be chosen and swept off their feet by a perfect prince who was then responsible for making them happy forever.
 Cleaving stubbornly (or unconsciously) to traditional gender roles and even being willing to throw their successful careers to the winds in order to be a housewife.
 How did this ever feel groundbreaking?

 Sam was the polar opposite of all this.
 Where the others slipped too easily into the role of the passive supplicant in their relationships, Samantha made active choices from a place of knowing her own self-worth.
 Where the others were always trying to change themselves to please men, Samantha expected them to please her.
 And she didn’t need any man’s money – because, as a career woman with her own PR business, she had her own.